Association of Suffolk Cricket Umpires

 The association also likes to see progression within its ranks and the support is always there for umpires to reach the highest level available.
 Over the years, several members have served on the Minor Counties panel and one is currently umpiring at County 2nd XI level.

 At present, the association has in excess of 50 members, but it is always on the lookout for more to join its ranks.
-New umpires, or scorers, can join by contacting the secretary, Martin White, and then taking part in the training sessions.
+New umpires, or scorers, can join by contacting the secretary, Allison Heathcote, and then taking part in the training sessions.

 There are also those who have trained in another part of the country before moving to Suffolk and our association is always pleased to welcome such colleagues.